Tom-Willemsen/splbytecode/README.md

 Requires Python 3.6 and a JRE >= 5 (versions before 5 did not allow spaces in field names).
 No need for a JDK.

 Note: A Java 9 class is produced by default.
-This can be configured using `--cls-maj-version 52`.
+This can be configured using the `--cls-maj-version` compiler option.
 See [list of valid version numbers](https://stackoverflow.com/questions/9170832/list-of-java-class-file-format-major-version-numbers).

 Current deficiencies/TODOs: